SAP-archive/cloud-sample-spaceflight/spaceModel.md

 Lists all the routes that involve some aspect of space travel.
 For ease of understanding, each space route can be grouped into one of four general categories:

-1. Vehicle launch into low planetary orbit
+1. Surface launch of the vehicle into low planetary orbit
-1. Entering some type of transfer orbit (this will take you to your destination planet)
+1. From low planetary orbit, enter some type of transfer orbit (this will take you to your destination planet)
 1. Transition from transfer orbit into low planetary orbit
 1. Descent to planetary surface